epsilon537/boxlambda/_posts/23-03-05-understanding-vera.markdown

 =====================================
 Other responsibilities of the Layer Renderer include:

 - Bitmap Mode: Simpler than Tile Mode, but more expensive in terms of required memory resources.
-In Bitmap Mode, Main RAM holds a frame buffer.
+In Bitmap Mode, VRAM holds a frame buffer.
 - Handling of vertical and horizontal scrolling.
 - Handling of the different colors-depths: 8bpp, 4bpp, 2bpp, 1bpp.
 - Handling of the different tile widths and heights.